Frequently Asked Questions before Bariatric Surgery

 Yes.
 Click here to apply for bariatric surgery financing.

-Yes, cash arrangements as well as financing options can be arranged by our office.
+Yes, cash arrangements as well as financing options can be arranged by our Financial Counselors / Busines Office.

 Yes, gather all the information together (diet records, medical records, tests) and letter from your personal physician stating that the surgery is a medical necessity for the treatment of your obesity.
 The more information we can provide your carrier, the more difficult it can be for them to deny you coverage.